rallets/css-flexbox-playground/README.md

 A flexbox property for each file, to easily understand how exactly a property effects a flexbox item/container, both for main axis and cross axis.

+Just clone the repo and open the `index.html` file to see in action each property.

 - [examples](./src/03-flexgrid-examples/index.html): Flexbox properties examples.